Visitor Restrictions at UCSF Due to the Coronavirus (COVID-19)

 |Outpatient Radiology||No general visitation||While procedure is in progress||One caregiver is allowed on advance request for patients with specific caregiving needs.|

 Exceptions for Inpatient, Emergency Department, Birth Center, Surgery and Ambulatory Visiting (Necessary Visitation)

 - Visits to patients who are at the end of their life (have less than seven days to live, are on comfort care, or are being discharged to hospice as their next level of care).

-- Visits by anyone who is legally authorized to make decisions for the patient, whether by operation of a durable power of attorney (DPOA) or conservatorship, or in the role of a surrogate decision maker as recognized by the care provider team for patients who lack decisional capacity.
+- Visits by anyone who is legally authorized to make decisions for the patient, whether by operation of a durable power of attorney (DPOA) or conservatorship, or in the role of a surrogate decision-maker as recognized by the care provider team for patients who lack decisional capacity.

-- Support persons for patients with cognitive impairment or other neurological injury (such as stroke) or for patients who have developed hospital delirium or dementia, where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm.
+- Support people for patients with cognitive impairment or other neurological injury (such as stroke) or for patients who have developed hospital delirium or dementia, where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm.

 - Visits by family and legal advisers to update a patient's will or other legal papers.

 - Unique situations in which the visiting needs should be discussed with the on-site nursing director.